martinezpl/owlie-yt-addon/README.md

 # ![icon-1](https://user-images.githubusercontent.com/64603095/206002183-b4b6a676-9fe2-4bf0-8d43-fe23082b2d63.png) Owlie - smart Youtube assistant

 Owlie is a browser extension that fetches English transcription of a Youtube video and sends it to GPT3 with user-specified parameters.
+It is able to generate video summaries and descriptive works in general: comments, counter-arguments, poetry etc...

 This is an experimental build for testing purposes.